dergoegge/nss-docs/source/nss/tools/nss_tools_crlutil/index.rst

 Using the Certificate Revocation List Management Tool
 -----------------------------------------------------

+Newsgroup:
-Newsgroup: `mozilla.dev.tech.crypto <news://news.mozilla.org/mozilla.dev.tech.crypto>`__
+`mozilla.dev.tech.crypto <news://news.mozilla.org/mozilla.dev.tech.crypto>`__

 The Certificate Revocation List (CRL) Management Tool is a command-line utility that can list, generate, modify, or delete CRLs within the NSS security database file(s) and list, create, modify or delete certificates entries in a particular CRL.

 The key and certificate management process generally begins with creating keys in the key database, then generating and managing certificates in the certificate database(see ``certutil`` tool) and continues with certificates expiration or revocation.

 This document discusses certificate revocation list management.
-For information on security module database management, see :ref:`Mozilla_Projects_NSS_Tools_modutil`.
+For information on security module database management, see `Using the Security Module Database Tool <NSS_Tools_modutil>`__.
 For information on certificate and key database management, see `Using the Certificate Database Tool <NSS_Tools_certutil>`__.

 .. _Availability_2:

 Availability
 ------------

-See the `release notes </en-US/docs/NSS/NSS_Releases>`__ for the platforms this tool is available on.
+See the :ref:`Mozilla_Projects_NSS_Releases` for the platforms this tool is available on.

 .. _Syntax_2: